 This course is a writer's workshop emphasizing style, techniques, and form in expository writing.
-Prerequisite: Grade of "C-" or better in EN 200
+Prerequisite: Grade of "C-" or better in EN at least one 200-level English course.

 EN 380 History of the English Language (Fall, odd years)